RIT-NTNU-Bachelor/face-detection-opencv-python/README.md

 # face-detection-opencv-python
 Face detection with Python.
 Using the library - OpenCV.
-Experinmenting with pretrained Haar Cascade
+Experimenting with pre-trained Haar Cascade

 # Resources